General Reasoning

 Optional.
 Applies to any industry.
 Declares the guiding principles your hub is subject to and configures examiner access for a third-party governance review — COSO GP1–12.

-Current systems — optional
+Current systems, ETL, and data quality — optional

 Primary compliance or records system (optional)